 Generally yes but we always evaluate the weather on the morning of a walk and contact you if the walk is cancelled.
 If in doubt call us.
 We never walk in thunderstorms.

-Nordic walking is used extensively across Europe as fitness training, but also can be used as a rehabilitative tool post illness or surgery.
+Nordic Walking is used extensively across the rest of the World as fitness training.
+It can also can be used as a rehabilitative tool post illness or surgery.
+It is an excellent form of exercise for people with Parkinson’s.

 Our walks are designed to improve general fitness and you can make your walk as hard or as easy as you want!